BSN Admission, Application and Fees

 Intended Nursing students currently enrolled at ECU will receive an email from their academic advisor with instructions and a link to the online application when it becomes available for their admission cycle.

-Students not currently enrolled at ECU who wish to apply directly to the BSN program should apply for admission to ECU (see Step 1 above) and complete the following steps to request access to the BSN online application:
+Prospective students not currently enrolled at ECU who wish to apply directly to the BSN program should apply for admission to ECU (see Step 1 above) and complete the following steps to request access to the BSN online application: